charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 | /ssh-runner/run-get-started | Use the SSH2 Package |
 | this.removeKnownHost| Remove from KnownHost | /script-pusher/remove-known-host |

+## Refactor

+The following classes should exist:

+- App.js
+- CreateAssociate.js: The code for creating instances and associating the IP with the instance.
+  - Much or all of your state will be maintained in this file.
+- Others, TBD.

+## Associate

 One of the trickiest parts of this process is getting the instanceId of a newly created instance and using it to bind an elastic IP to an instance.

 You need two pieces of information to link an Elastic IP and instance: